We exist to know Christ and to make him known, to worship God

 buried in France; Trent Brady, in Okinawa; and G. Gales White, in

-Trent Brady, and G. Gales White as well as Robert Bruce King (World War
+Trent Brady, G. Gales White, Robert Bruce King, (World War

 I) and Robert R. Cashion (Korean War).

 • The Reverend H. L. Patrick served the Church as pastor 1946 - 1950.

 • In 1950 the Reverend Dr. Robert Marshburn became the pastor.
 During the years

 when Dr. Marshburn was the pastor, Covenant A.R.P. was formed out of our